BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/matched_play_guide/doubles_events.md

-﻿Doubles events have always been a popular way to play the Middle-earth Strategy Battle Game; there is just something about teaming up with a friend to do battle against another team that most hobbyists get a real kick out of.
+Doubles events have always been a popular way to play the Middle-earth Strategy Battle Game; there is just something about teaming up with a friend to do battle against another team that most hobbyists get a real kick out of.
 Being able to team up and use your collective gaming experience and knowledge to play a game, and no doubt have a friendly rivalry along the way about whosepart of the army can kill the most, are just some of the reasons that Doubles games will often stick in the minds of those who play them for many years.

 Over the next few pages, we are going to present some additional rules for playing Doubles events, as well as six brand new Scenarios specially written for Doubles games for Tournament Organisers to use at their events.
 Each Scenario is balanced in the same way as the standard Matched Play Scenarios so that they can be used in Doubles tournaments, and will provide a new fun twist on playing Doubles games.